SamMahan/url-shortener/README.md

 - *General Usability*

 While the requirements didn't mention it explicitly, a better feature would be to account support to associate a tiny url with a person.
 This could be for billing or validation of some sort.
+- *Shortener Program*
+    Was researching different ways to accomplish this and settled on a method that doesn't involve hashing URL strings like I initially assumed I would. some of the terminology remained.